Robyn-Smith/react_portfolio/README.md

 ```
 http://localhost:3000

 ## Usage
 When the user first runs the application they will see the 'About me' page in the application with a summary describing me.
 In the header of everypage the user will see the developer's name and a very brief description.
 In the footer of each page the user will see icons for social media including github, facebook and linked in, once clicked the user will be taken to the developer's personal social media accounts.
-The user will also see a navigation bar at the top of the page, below the header, with links to the 'Portfolio page', 'My Resume' and 'Contact Me' page.
+The user will also see a navigation bar at the top of the page, below the header, with links to the 'Portfolio', 'My Resume' and 'Contact Me' page.